 Brookings is financed through the support of a diverse array of foundations, corporations, governments, and individuals, as well as an endowment.
 These funding sources are listed in the Institution’s Annual Reports.

 The Board of Trustees has fiduciary responsibility for the Institution.
-Brookings is led by a management team (the Steering Committee) comprising the president, who reports to and serves at the pleasure of the Board, and an executive vice president, along with the managing director, the vice presidents of the research programs and non-research programs, and general counsel.
+Brookings is led by a management team (the Steering Committee) comprising the president, who reports to and serves at the pleasure of the Board, and an executive vice president, along with the vice presidents of the research programs and non-research programs, and general counsel.
 This team works to ensure that Brookings is operating efficiently and adhering to its values: quality, independence, and impact.

 Conflicts of Interest

 Brookings has an extensive Conflict of Interest Policy, which all employees and affiliates—both resident and nonresident must abide by.
 Brookings’s Conflict of Interest Policy sets forth the Institution’s guidelines and procedures for identifying, resolving, or managing real, potential, or perceived conflicts of interest that may arise.
 Any effort to influence the Institution’s work, or direct its resources, or any relationship that might cause a reasonable, objective reader to question the objectivity of the Institution’s work could present a conflict of interest or the appearance of a conflict of interest and should be disclosed and resolved in accordance with the Policy.

 In addition to our policy governing employees and affiliates, we have a Conflict of Interest Disclosure Policy for Outside Contributors, which requires disclosure of relevant interests and relationship by outside contributors to Brookings publications (non-employee, unaffiliated authors).
 Relevant disclosures will be made available to the public on the piece of content posted or published.
 If there is nothing to disclose, this too will be explicitly stated on the piece of content.